mlund/faunus/docs/_docs/energy.md

 ------------ | --------------------------------------------
-`radius=1.4` | Probe radius for SASA calculation (Å) `molarity`   | Molar concentration of co-solute
+`radius=1.4` | Probe radius for SASA calculation (Å) `molarity`   | Molar concentration of co-solute `dense=true` | Flag specifying if a dense or a sparse version of a cell list container is used

 Calculates the free energy contribution due to